 When to Worry About Cracks in Brick?
 What To Look For!

-Brick walls are extremely durable, and it’s easy to think that they will last forever.
+Brick walls are incredibly durable, and it’s easy to think they will last forever.
 However, cracks in the brick can be terrifying to a homeowner, and many people wonder if their house is about to come down.
-Fortunately, most types of cracks are not that serious.
+Fortunately, most cracks are not that serious.
 Here, we look at the most common brick cracks, what causes them, and when to be concerned.

 Types Of Cracks & How Concerned You Should Be

 Small exterior cracks about 1/16 of an inch deep are pretty common and are usually the result of exposure to extreme weather conditions.
 Any permanent structure is likely to experience harsh weather, so it’s not uncommon to see this type of crack on any brick surface more than a few years old.

 The damage is entirely cosmetic and does not compromise the strength of the structure.
 However, these tiny cracks can continue to grow over time, especially in cold areas with plenty of ice, and the problem can worsen.
 The best thing to do is to fill or cover the cracks so they don’t get worse.

 Vertical cracks in the mortar joints can result from hot weather, causing the bricks to expand and contract.
 However, if you see these cracks inside your home, it could signal that you have a problem with your foundation, so it might be time to call a professional.